 Fact Sheet on the Department of Counseling

 The Department of Counseling was created in 1958, awarded its first degrees in 1960, and became the first counseling program in the United States to be nationally accredited.
 Currently, all the Department's programs are accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 The Marital, Couple, and Family Counseling major commenced in the Fall of 2000 and received CACREP accreditation in the Spring of 2002.
-An M.Coun.
-Evening School Counseling Program was offered from 1991-2011 in three-year cohorts on the ISU-Pocatello campus.
+A Masters of Counseling Evening School Program was offered from 1991-2011 in three-year cohorts on the ISU-Pocatello campus.
 In addition to its masters' degree programs, the Department offers a nationally recognized Ph.D. program in Counselor Education and Counseling.

 Students enrolled in the Department of Counseling are assessed a program fee.
 This money is used to fund adjunct faculty, materials and supplies, equipment associated with classrooms, lab, and clinic rooms, departmental equipment such as computers and software, and support for faculty and student research including the dissemination of research findings.

 Educational Specialist (Ed.S.): Counseling

 Master of Counseling (M.Coun.): Marital, Couple, and Family Counseling, Clinical Mental Health Counseling, School Counseling, and Student Affairs Counseling

 Admission into the counseling program is competitive.
 A preset number of students will be admitted according to faculty resources.
 All applicants admitted into the counseling program will meet a common set of minimal admissions standards.
 These standards include: